lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 * a Dtag (if present).
 * a mandatory window as in the data fragment.
 * a C bit giving the status of RCS validation.
 In case of failure, a bitmap follows, indicating the received tile.
-The size of the bitmap is given by the FCN value.

 ~~~~~~